nasht12/fine_tuning_lab/README.md

 ## Fine Tuning Lab

-This is a NextJS project to create JSONL file to fine tune the data.
-A basic web interface to create training data in JSONL format that could be used in fine tuning base models on either google or open ai ecosystem.
+A basic web interface to create training data in JSONL format that could be used in fine tuning base models on either Google or OpenAI ecosystem.

 For base model training in google the JSONL would be in the format of input_text and output_text.
 ```